 Mix the African black soap with brown or white sugar and use it to scrub your body.

-Take tiny chunks of the soap and let them dissolve in hot water.
+Dissolve tiny chunks of the soap in hot water.
 Mix 1 teaspoon of honey, 2 teaspoons of baking soda, and 5 drops of tea tree essential oil.
-Mix well and apply to your face and neck and leave it to dry.
+Apply to your face and neck and wait until it dries.
 Massage gently and wash it off with water.

 How To Store African Black Soap